HiteshBhasin/BlockchainLearning/README.md

 For example, a blockchain may specify that the only acceptable hash must contain three zeros at the beginning.

 To calculate the hash, we need to add a number known as a nonce to the string being hashed.
 The nonce usually starts from zero and is incremented every time the hash is generated until a hash beginning with three zeros is found.
-Then the hash and the nonce will be stored for reference purposes.
+Then the hash and the nonce will be stored for reference purposes. he chain array will contain every block or group of transactions added to the network.
+The pendingTransactions array will hold all transactions that have not been added to a block.